/

 PureVPN Review 2026

 I have been using PureVPN on and off since 2023 and it has always been one of the easiest VPNs for streaming.
-But after the latest renewal price increases hit UK and European customers harder, I decided to give it a fresh test on my own UK fibre line last week.
+I refreshed this review in May 2026 because PureVPN has changed enough since our April update to deserve another look: new server locations, a virtual-location clean-up, clearer transparency messaging, ISO 27001 wording on the Trust Center and current checkout pricing.
 Here is my honest take on whether it is still worth it in 2026.

-To understand the 8.6/10 score (down 0.4 from our last review), you have to split the user base in two:
+To understand the 8.6/10 score, you have to split the user base in two:

 Brilliant unblocking, fast speeds and simple apps.
-Still excellent if you grab it on an intro deal.
+Still excellent if you grab it on an intro deal and review renewal terms.

 * Affiliate link